digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_cluster.md

   - `id` -  A unique ID that can be used to identify and reference the node pool.
   - `actual_node_count` - A computed field representing the actual number of nodes in the node pool, which is especially useful when auto-scaling is enabled.
   - `nodes` - A list of nodes in the pool.
 Each node exports the following attributes:
     + `id` -  A unique ID that can be used to identify and reference the node.
     + `name` - The auto-generated name for the node.
     + `status` -  A string indicating the current status of the individual node.
     + `droplet_id` - The id of the node's droplet
     + `created_at` - The date and time when the node was created.
     + `updated_at` - The date and time when the node was last updated.
+  - `taint` - A list of taints applied to all nodes in the pool.
+Each taint exports the following attributes:
+    + `key` - An arbitrary string.
+The "key" and "value" fields of the "taint" object form a key-value pair.
+    + `value` - An arbitrary string.
+The "key" and "value" fields of the "taint" object form a key-value pair.
+    + `effect` - How the node reacts to pods that it won't tolerate.
+Available effect values are: "NoSchedule", "PreferNoSchedule", "NoExecute".

 ## Import